Chainlink (blockchain oracle)

 Chainlink is a decentralized blockchain oracle network.
 Chainlink's token is on Ethereum.
 The network is intended to be used to facilitate the transfer of tamper-proof data from off-chain sources to on-chain smart contracts.

 History

 Chainlink was created in 2017 by Sergey Nazarov and Steve Ellis, who co-authored a white paper introducing the Chainlink protocol and network with Cornell University professor Ari Juels the same year.
 Chainlink acts as a "bridge" between a blockchain and off-chain environments.
 The network, which services smart contracts, was formally launched in 2019.

 In 2018, Chainlink integrated Town Crier, a trusted execution environment-based blockchain oracle that Juels also worked on.
 Town Crier connects the Ethereum blockchain with web sources that use HTTPS.

 In 2020, Chainlink integrated DECO, a Cornell project co-created by Juels.
 DECO is described by its authors as a protocol that uses zero-knowledge proofs to allow users to prove information is true to a blockchain oracle without revealing sensitive information, such as birth dates.

+In 2020, Chainlink launched a proof-of-reserve (PoR) system intended to help cryptocurrency projects and tokenized-asset issuers verify asset backing.

+In 2022, Chainlink announced and launched BUILD, a program under Chainlink Economics 2.0 for projects that commit a portion of their fees and incentives to support the Chainlink ecosystem.

+In 2023, Chainlink introduced the Cross-Chain Interoperability Protocol (CCIP), designed to enable communication between applications across blockchains and traditional financial systems.
+In August 2023, SWIFT reported results from experiments using CCIP with SWIFT messaging to transfer tokenized assets across multiple public and private blockchains.
+In November 2024, a SWIFT, UBS Asset Management, Chainlink working under the Monetary Authority of Singapore demonstrated settlement of tokenized fund subscriptions and redemptions over the SWIFT network using Chainlink.

+In 2025, the United States Department of Commerce used Chainlink to publish U.S. government macroeconomic data on blockchains.
+In the same year, Chainlink, J.P.
+Morgan's Kinexys, and Ondo Finance executed a cross-chain Delivery vs. Payment (DvP) transaction using the Chainlink Runtime Environment.
+On October 31, 2025, the Hong Kong Monetary Authority and the Central Bank of Brazil carried out a cross-border trade finance pilot using CBDCs and smart contracts.
+The test connected Brazil's Drex wholesale CBDC system with HKMA's Ensemble platform through Chainlink.